Meet Connie Stark

 By the time Connie joined Robyn, she had spent three decades preparing, creating, and innovating.
 Robyn wasn’t a pivot, it was the first place her entire body of work could finally live at scale.

-Her role expanded into new territory: marketing, brand strategy, remote team leadership, and national media appearances, including Fox 32 Chicago, CBS Austin, Contemporary OB/GYN, Pregnantish, and TheSkimm.
+Her role expanded into new territory: marketing, brand strategy, remote team leadership, and national media appearances including Fox 32 Chicago, CBS Austin, Contemporary OB/GYN, Pregnantish, and TheSkimm.

-She didn’t lead from above.
-She led alongside her team.
-One moment stayed with her: a coach struggling with a resistant patient said, “I don’t know how to help someone who won’t let me in.”
+One moment stayed with her.
+A coach, struggling with a resistant patient, said, “I don’t know how to help someone who won’t let me in.”

 Connie replied, “Maybe she doesn’t need you to help her yet.
 Maybe she just needs you to be present.”